denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 System.out.println(builder);
 ```

 the method is first doing a logical delete.
-The ``replace()`` method allows specifying a second parameter that is past the end of the StringBuilder.
+The ``replace()`` method allows specifying a second parameter that is past the end of the ``StringBuilder``.
 That means only the first three characters remain.

+**==the `replace()` method in `StringBuilder` uses start and end index positions to specify the part of the text to be replaced, whereas in `String`, it replaces all occurrences of a specified substring with another substring.==**
 #### Reversing

 The ``reverse()`` method does just what it sounds like: it reverses the characters in the sequences and returns a reference to the current ``StringBuilder``.